Ceolobo/Ceolobo.github.io/index.md

 My main interests lie with the production and processing of non-literal language as well as the communicative effects achieved through such language.
 I also have a deep interest in data science, especially model development and visualization.
 In my free time, I hike, study data science and programming, and play tabletop rpg games with my friends.

-On this site, I will introduce myself and my current projects.
+On this site, I will introduce myself and my current new projects.